-Some versions of the FUE1010 energy portable flow meter have the ability to read analog input signals.
+Some versions of the FUP1010 portable flow meter have the ability to read analog input signals.
 The [Analog Inp Setup] menu cell is not displayed if the operating system of your model does not include this facility.

 The optional Analog Input Setup function assigns an active analog input to a measurement channel/path.
-The flow meter provides two DC current input ports for Dual Channel/Dual Path units.
-These ports can be assigned to represent supply temperature, return temperature or power consumption (see table below).
-The DC current input ranges from a zero level of 4mA to a full scale of 20mA.
-The [Analog Inp Setup] menu cell allows you to enable this port and then span it to any desired scaling (see table below).
+The flow meter provides two DC current (4-20mA) and two voltage (0-10V) input ports for single channel, Dual Channel and Dual Path units.
+The DC current input ranges from a zero level of 4mA to a full scale of 20mA and allows you to enable this port and then span it to any desired scaling.